yogesh200002/yogesh.me/README.md

-# Yogesh Portfolio
+# Yogesh.me

-This portfolio is made using Astro, Svelte and Tailwind CSS.
+This website is made using Astro, Svelte and Tailwind CSS.

 -   To run the project use `npm run dev`.
 -   To build the project use `npm run build`.